pingcap/blog/_posts/2017-09-08-futuresandgrpc.md

 In HTTP/1, if we send a request, we must wait for the response and then send the next request again on the same connection.
 This is not efficient.
 But HTTP/2 uses stream to support multiplexing in one connection.

 HTTP/2 also supports priority, so we can serve the important request first.
-HTTP/2 supports control flow, we can control how and when to send data if possible.
+HTTP/2 supports control flow.
+We can control how and when to send data if possible.
 HTTP/2 uses HPACK to compress the HTTP header, to reduce the network transferred size.

 ### gRPC based on HTTP/2